perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 >**Explanation:**
 You may not be properly rotating logs.
 One of the most common mistakes is incorreclty stating the log directly inside the `/etc/logrotate.d/solana` where it should point at `~/log/solana-validator.log`
-You might have also hit the 0 key one too many times in the `~/start-validator.sh` file o the line that says `--limit-ledger-size 700000000 \`
+You might have also hit the 0 key one too many times in the `~/start-validator.sh` file on the line that says `--limit-ledger-size 700000000 \`
 Use commands like `df -l` to check hard drive space and `ls -la` to list files by their sizes

 #